mzahana/indoor-nav-at-risclab/software-in-the-loop-joystick-flight.md

 * **Joy** package: Joystick ROS interface

-**NOTE: In this tutorial, it is assumed that the reader is familiar with basic linux commands, ROS basics, ROS & Gazebo are installed.**
+**NOTE: In this tutorial, it is assumed that the reader is familiar with basic linux commands, ROS basics.**

 ## Setup Steps